ClimbsRocks/auto_ml/docs/source/feature_responses.rst

 Background
 ----------

 People love linear models for their explainability.
-Let's take a look at the classic Titanic example, and say that the "Fare" feature has a coefficient of 0.1.
+Let's take a look at the classic Titanic example, and say that th "Fare" feature has a coefficient of 0.1.
 The way it's classically interpreted, that means that, holding all else equal, for every unit increase in fare, the person's likelihood of surviving increased by 10%.

 There are two important parts here: holding all else equal, and the response of the output variable to this feature.